-Risk Event or Circumstance Risk Description (e.g. Cause and Effect) Initial Risk Rating Risk Mitigation Strategy(ies) Residual Risk Rating Management Trigger(s) Monitoring Mechanism(s) Corrective Action(s) L C R Neoen have some contingencies in place for alternate sites such as utilising Stage 2 offset for Stage 1 and potentially supplementing with 92 Civilisation Gate Road as a potential offset site as well as increasing the Other Compensatory Measures component to meet the full obligations for the relevant stage.
-Neoen would need to ensure that this all occurred prior to breaking ground on the respective stage.
-Offset sites will be secured prior to breaking ground for any stage of construction (i.e. Stage 1 = 48 WTGs, Stage 2 = 51 WTGs).
-Neoen are in the process of establishing land purchase or lease agreements or standard land purchase contracts with landholders for all defined offset sites, including [REDACTED].
-Neoen will provide evidence of these agreements to DCCEEW and exercise the right to purchase on these agreements following FID for each stage as part of securing all offset sites.
-This will ensure that subsequent offset stages are viable and will proceed following financial settlement for the respective stage with Neoen.
-Neoen will seek to maximise the term of the option agreements to reduce risk of Stage 2 FID occurring after land option has expired.
-Neoen will also seek to build in financial penalty for landholder in agreement, should they breach the agreement.
-Offsets for each stage of construction will be commensurate, or in excess of, impacts rising to MNES from that stage of construction (i.e. specific areas of impact for PBTL to be offset as outlined in the OMPs, unless excess offset has already been achieved by a prior offset stage.
+Risk Event or Circumstance Risk Description (e.g. cause and effect) Initial Risk Rating Risk mitigation strategy(ies) Residual Risk Rating Management Trigger(s) Monitoring Mechanism(s) Corrective Action(s) L C R L C R L C R Neoen will also seek to build in financial penalty for landholder in agreement, should they breach the agreement.
+Offsets for each stage of construction will be commensurate, or in excess of, impacts rising to MNES from that stage of construction (i.e. specific areas of impact for PBTL to be offset as outlined in the OMPs, unless excess offset has already been achieved by a prior offset stage).
 Construction contractors disturb ground beyond the delineated Stage 1 construction area (i.e. beyond area with current approved offset in place).
 Clearance of native vegetation and potentially flora MNES and/or MNES habitat that has not been adequately offset.
 Injury or fatality of fauna MNES.
 This could be due to confusion of scope boundaries between Stage 1 and Stage 2.
 Possible Major High Revised CEMP (to be approved by DCCEEW) to ensure on-ground construction and development occurs in accordance with updated requirements as set out by DCCEEW.
 Construction boundaries associated with staging of the Project to be clearly delineated.
 Signage and other physical delineation of interfaces between stages of construction will be implemented.
 Detailed design for Stage 2 would not be included in the design for Stage 1, and thus there would be no reason for contractors to extend into the Stage 2 areas during construction of Stage 1.
-Unlikely Moderate Low Impacts / ground disturbance to areas outside of the approved Stage 1 construction area.
-Audits of Disturbance Footprint boundary to be undertaken post disturbance.
-Identification of impacts to key habitats to be undertaken by suitably qualified ecologist to quantify the extent.
-Stop works until all subsequent offset stages are secured and in place.
-Reporting and rehabilitation measures as outlined in the CEMP, INTG MP and PBTL MP (e.g. internal reporting mechanisms as outlined by the Contractor and Neoen, external reporting mechanisms to DCCEEW and NV Branch (where applicable).

-Risk Event or Circumstance Risk Description (e.g. Cause and Effect) Initial Risk Rating Risk Mitigation Strategy(ies) Residual Risk Rating Management Trigger(s) Monitoring Mechanism(s) Corrective Action(s) L C R L C R L C R The interface between Stage 1 and Stage 2 has intentionally included very limited number of physical interface points (4 interfaces), and physical boundaries will be erected at these interface points.
+The interface between Stage 1 and Stage 2 has intentionally included very limited number of physical interface points (4 interfaces), and physical boundaries will be erected at these interface points.
 Implementation of existing risk mitigation strategies, as well as additional risk mitigation strategies specifically relevant to staged construction, which will be outlined in the updated CEMP, INGT MP, and PBTL MP and include clear delineation of no-go areas during staged construction, such as: Where the Disturbance Footprint intersects with, or comes within proximity to, key habitats supporting EPBC species or communities, identify and indicate agreed construction footprint boundary (using spatial mapping as a minimum) to avoid unintentional disturbance outside of defined construction areas.
-Signage or other physical indication will be used where appropriate. between stage 1 and stage 2 construction).
+Signage or other physical indication will be used where appropriate.
 Inductions: All staff and contractors will complete a detailed, site-specific induction which provides an overview of PBTLs and potential impacts to PBTLs, as well as management measures associated with protection of PBTLs, including spatial areas of known and likely PBTL habitat in relation to staging of construction (i.e. clear delineation between stage 1 and stage 2 construction).
 Known PBTL habitat spatial layers and maps to be provided to all contractors as part of the CEMP and OEMP.
 Awareness training to be provided during site inductions.
 Spatial data to clearly define construction stages (i.e. clear delineation between stage 1 and stage 2 construction areas).